Grandparents Rights in WV

 It must also be noted that if the grandparent’s concern is related to the fitness of a parent, and not simply a disagreement about their relationship with their grandchild, Grandparent Visitation is not the appropriate way to address such concerns.

-More information about this topic can be found in this website’s Self-Help Library.
+Read more about this topic in our article.
 Different cases have different circumstances and complications.
-The information presented here and in our website’s Self-Help Library is to help you understand the issues that may come up in a grandparent visitation case and is not intended to address every possible situation.
+The information presented here and in our website’s article is to help you understand the issues that may come up in a grandparent visitation case and is not intended to address every possible situation.

 Disclaimer: This is general legal information.
 For more guidance about your particular situation, please contact Legal Aid or talk to a lawyer.